DVMoya/Apuntes/apuntes_3o/Motores de Videojuegos.md

 ### Render algorithm

 Render the scene from the point of view.
-If the point of view is visible the transform it to the coordinate system of the light source.
+If the point of view is visible then transform it to the coordinate system of the light source.
 The *(x,y)* position of the transformed point is used to index the Shadows Map.
 If the *z* value of the transformed point is higher than the stored in the Shadows Map then the point is in shadow and must be rendered using the shadow color.